 Some other bonuses of replacing your air filter include:

 • Increased power when you press the gas pedal to accelerate.

 • Clean internal components (i.e. preventing your spark plug, pistons, cylinders, or other parts that may become dirty or damaged if you neglect your filter).

 Is it really worth it?

 You might be wondering if it’s worth the hassle, time, and effort to go ahead with replacing your filter.
 The benefits surely outweigh the costs and you’ll save money by avoiding potential damage to your car in the future.
 Dealers charge anywhere between $20 to $70 to install air filters, but you can do it yourself for around $15 to $20.
 It’s pretty easy to replace your air filter even with no prior experience.

-If you’re keen to buy an air filter online to save time and money, we’ve put together an article which outlines how find reputable retailers for car parts online and how to avoid getting scammed when you buy parts.
+If you’re interested in buying an air filter online to save time and money, we’ve put together an article which outlines how to find reputable retailers for car parts online and how to avoid getting scammed when you buy parts.